 Use only the manufacturer's recommended engine coolant (antifreeze).
-Refer to "Fluids, Lubricants and Genuine Parts" in this section for the correct fluid type.
+Refer "Fluids, Lubricants and Genuine Parts" in "Maintaining Your Vehicle" for further information.

 - Mixing of engine coolant (antifreeze) other than specified Hybrid Organic Additive Technology (HOAT) engine coolant (antifreeze), may result in engine damage and may decrease corrosion protection.
 If a non-HOAT engine coolant (antifreeze) is introduced into the cooling system in an emergency, it should be replaced with the specified engine coolant (antifreeze) as soon as possible. - Do not use water alone or alcohol based engine coolant (antifreeze) products.
 Do not use additional rust inhibitors or anti-rust products, as they may not be compatible with the radiator engine coolant (antifreeze) and may plug the radiator.